PeterBaker644/Readme-Generator/README.md

 After cloning the repository to your computer, navigate to the folder with your terminal and run `npm install`.

 ## Usage
 Using the commandline of your choice with node installed, run `node index.js` and follow the instructions.
-A repository must be created before the generator can properly run.
+A GitHub repository must be created before the generator can properly run.

 ## License
 This repository uses an open-source license.
 Please check the readme badges or refer to the license documentation in the repository for more information.